joeleba/joeleba.github.io/_posts/2016-05-04-being-a-first-time-tutor.md

 After the whiteboard failed, I decided to use solely slides.
 Questions were showed on the slides, followed by the answer. _Then_ I would go through the answer step by step.
 This didn't work perfectly either, since showing the answer first didn't highlight the thinking process involved.

 In the end, I finally found my perfect recipe: I would show the questions on my slides, go through the answer step by step on the whiteboard, then again use the slides to show the final answer.
-This seemed to work as my students went from `wth-is-going-on stares` to `yep-I-got-it nods`.
+This seemed to work as my students went from _wth-is-going-on_ stares to _yep-I-got-it_ nods.
 Great success.

 ![great-success](http://onlinemoviequotes.com/wp-content/uploads/2013/10/borat-quote-great-success.jpg)

 Usually, I got students to share their ideas too, and I wrote them on the whiteboard for the whole class to see.
 Good way to clear any doubts/misconception, as well as giving them a chance to shine :)

 For class communication, I create a _Slack_ channel for my class.
 I chose it because of the obvious superiority (as compared to emails) when it comes to support for code formatting.
 For non-CS students, this would have looked like some nerdy shit that no one besides CS folks can appreciate.
 But it worked pretty well.
 I managed to answer many questions from my students via Slack.
+Some asked excellent questions that made me very happy :)

 ### The Mistakes

-As I was super nervous during the first session, I did a stupid thing: trying to remember the answer key and present them on the whiteboard.
-I distinctly remember the feeling when I forgot the answer in the middle of explaining a question, and 11 pairs of eyes were staring at me.
+The immense anxiety of delivering first session led my senses astray, and I did a stupid thing: trying to remember the answer key and present them on the whiteboard.
+I distinctly remember the feeling when I forgot the answer in the middle of explaining a question, with 11 pairs of eyes were staring at me.
 Literally chills down my spine.
 I got all stammering and my students got all confused.
-What a sucky tutor I was...
+Not the best start of the season...

-Then I realized one thing: I could comfortably handle any of those questions, why the hell was I trying to _remember_ the answer??
+Then I realized one thing: I could comfortably handle any of those questions, why on earth was I trying to _remember_ the answer??
 The moment I abandonned the memorization approach and did the questions on the spot, my tutorial sessions went a whole lot smoother.
 Oh and my anxiety faded eventually.
 Great success.

 ### The Takeaways

 **Teaching is hard**.
 I now appreciate my professors a lot more.
 It's definitely not trivial to articulate your thoughts and clearly explain them to others.

-**Practice _does_ make perfect**.
+**Practice is the only way to get better**.
 I'm much more comfortable talking in front of a roomful of people now.
 It's not "perfect" yet, but there's definite improvements.
 Great success.

 Being a tutor was a fresh venture for me, and I certainly learnt a lot from it.
 I hope I made some positive impact on my students with the effort I put in.
 It could be insanely time-consuming at times (especially right before mission deadlines).
 Doing it in the same semester as CS3217 wasn't the smartest choice.
 But well, what doesn't kill you make you stronger.